rebcabin/masr/specs.md

 * and a `::Variable` -- a particular one of the several symbols.

-These three telescoping specs, `::term`, `::symbol`, `::Variable`, are of increasing precision and discrimination.
+These three telescoping specs, `::asr-term`, `::symbol`, `::Variable`, are of increasing precision and discrimination.
+These specs _qua_ types are isomorphic to sets that stand in strict subset relations: there are asr-terms that are not symbols, and there are symbols that are not Variables.

 Vertically, in increasing precision, both